sujitreddyg/as3googlecalendarlib/README.md

 Automatically exported from https://code.google.com/p/as3googlecalendarlib/

-AS3 library for Google Calendar API.
+ActionScript3 library for Google Calendar API.

+Note: API Documentation and Code Samples can be found in docs folder of this repo.

 Features implemented: